bmeisel/hello-world/README.md

 # hello-world
-Just playing
-Wanting to rebuild my fantasy golf site
+just playing in a place to learn.